GeekyRiolu/CodeOS/Documentation.md

 - **Custom Themes & Personalization**: Users can choose from pre-defined themes or create custom themes using CSS variables. 🎨
 - **Virtual File System Encryption**: File contents are encrypted using AES before being stored in IndexedDB. 🔐
-- **Command Prompt / Terminal Emulator**: Implemented using xterm.js for a realistic terminal experience.
+- **Command Prompt / Terminal Emulator**: Implemented using TypeScript for a realistic terminal experience.
 - **Simple Game Applications**: Added Ball Maze & Minesweeper game as a pre-installed app. 🎮
 - **Network Status Simulation**: A simulated network status indicator shows connectivity changes. 🌐
 - **Built-in Browser**: A lightweight web browser allows users to browse the internet within CodeOS. 🌍